Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - It is now possible to to set magic prefixes and suffixes to mines.
+- Revamped the player properties editing menu.
+- It is now possible to set a player's faction when editing player properties.

 * Miscellaneous
 - Fixed display issue with the results screen if a scenario had 8 players.